 The following list is a compilation of the most common questions we receive from prospective members, from all over the world.

-If you have a question that is not answered here, or elsewhere on our website, please email info@openinventionnetwork.com.
+If you have a question that is not answered on our website, please contact your Regional Licensing Executives.

 OIN 2.0 is a continuation of OIN’s long standing commitment to protect OSS from patent threats, but modified to reflect today’s realities.
 Open source technologies have grown exponentially beyond Linux, into new and exciting sectors, and clearly beyond what was originally envisioned in the early 2000s when OIN was created.
 While OIN offered a free cross-license for over 20 years, in order to become self sustaining and provide for the protection of OSS against patent risks into the future, with the announcement of Table 13 in early 2026 OIN will also simultaneously be launching an annual participation fee for OIN 2.0 community members.
 The annual participation fee will be tiered based on annual revenue, is described in more detail below, and will be waived for individuals and companies with less than $10 million USD in revenue.